AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 The [EV3 brick][ev3brick] uses a much faster
 [TI Sitara ARM 9 processor](https://en.wikipedia.org/wiki/Sitara_ARM_Processor) --
-the same as the Nintendo DS, NEST Thermostat, or [BeagleBone Black](http://beagleboard.org/black) -- with 16 MB of Flash memory, 64 MB of RAM, and running at 300MHz.
-This has some exciting ramifications which we'll talk about in the Software section.
+the same as the Nintendo DS, NEST Thermostat, or [BeagleBone Black](http://www.amazon.com/BeagleBone-Black-Single-Computer-Development/dp/B00LC1924G/?{{ site.amazontag }}) -- with 16 MB of Flash memory, 64 MB of RAM, and running at 300MHz.
+This has some exciting ramifications, which we'll talk about in the Software section.

 From a connectivity perspective, the EV3 is better equipped out of the box: both use USB to upload programs to the brick,